-From the city centre, it seems that most of the locals live on the northern side of the bridge, which is not touristy at all – you will get some odd looks when walking around this area.
+From the city centre, it seems that most of the locals live on the northern side of the bridge, which is not touristy at all – you’ll get several odd looks when walking around this area.
 Locals are very friendly.
 It’s chaos with scooters on this side, especially after the bridge opens to allow boats to come and go.
-You’ll need nerves of steel regardless of whether you’re on foot or riding a bike!
+You need nerves of steel regardless of whether you’re on foot or riding a bike.

-We did have a minor bike accident at the round-a-bout in town.
+We did have a minor bike accident at the round-a-bout in town today.

-A local with a child on the back of her bike didn’t see us and rode straight into us.
-The child had a minor scratch and the mother tried to blame us but as it was her fault, we didn’t make anything of it, and rode off.
+A local with a child on the back of her bike didn’t see us and rides straight into us with the child getting a minor scratch.
+The mother tried to blame us but as it’s her fault, we don’t make anything of it and ride off.

 There’s loads to do on this island if you have time and money.

-The choices are endless and everything is easy to get to and designed to make you stay longer on the island.
-As it’s winter and a little chilly, I gave the swimming a miss.
+Choices are endless and everything is easy to get to, which is designed to make you stay longer on the island.
+As it’s winter and a little chilly, I give swimming a miss.

 An easy ride around the island

-Hired a scooter for the day (130,000VND), which was a great way to get around and saves time as local buses are infrequent.
+Hiring a scooter for the day (130,000VND) is a great way to get around and saves time as local buses are infrequent.

 Once you leave the main town, most of the roads are not so busy and also sealed.

-Rode from Duong Dong down to An Thoi Town and looked around (this isn’t so touristy and locals here still stare), it’s more of a small fishing village with a Naval Base.
+Riding from Duong Dong down to An Thoi Town to look around, this area isn’t as touristy.
+Locals here still stare and it’s more of a small fishing village with a Naval Base.

-From there, headed north again to Bai Thom and around the corner a little until heading back.
-Tiny villages dot this part of the island and there’s a distinct lack of flashy hotel chains or restaurants anywhere here.
+Tiny villages dot this part of the island and there’s a distinct lack of flashy hotel chains or restaurants here…

-Along the ride, you’ll see several pepper farms, which have quite tall and strange-looking spindly trees.
-I have never seen a pepper tree before.
+Along the ride, several pepper farms with quite tall and strange-looking spindly trees dot the landscape – I’ve never seen a pepper tree before.

 Bai Tam Sao Beach

-Visited this beach on the scooter, which is very pretty and has a couple of eating places there if you want to stop for a drink and some food.
+Visiting this very pretty beach on a scooter is easy, which has a couple of eating places if you want to stop for a drink and a bite to eat.